1. Automatic Detection of System Theme

 Result:

-aria-label="Switch to dark mode"
+aria-label="Switch to dark mode"aria-label="Activate light theme"

-These attributes take precedence over automatic language detection (lang
+These attributes take precedence over automatic language detection (lang).

-component uses the Shadow DOM to encapsulate its HTML and CSS.
+By default, the browserux-theme-switcher component uses the Shadow DOM to encapsulate its HTML and CSS.

 This ensures that its internal styles don't affect the rest of the page—and vice versa.